I’ve been writing songs for over 20 years, and this is the framework I use to beat writer’s block, stay on task, and finish my song idea.

 So let’s pick up the tempo and jump-start our creative process by choosing an instrument or tool for writing a chord progression and musical vibe.

-If you are trying to write a song that is more stripped-down, emotional, and intimate, a great place to start is the acoustic guitar.
+If you are trying to write a more stripped-down, emotional, and intimate song, a great place to start is to write songs with an acoustic guitar.

 The tone of an acoustic guitar lends itself well for storytelling and for capturing intimacy in lyrics.